SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 # Misunderstanding Agile principles

+Many places claim to be "Agile", and I believe that they think they are.

-I believe many places conflate Agile and Scrum, and misconstrue [the principles laid out in the Agile manifesto](https://agilemanifesto.org/principles.html) as benefits to be gained, rather than a set of principles that they need to _actively uphold_ and that can't be cherry picked.
-I believe they think Scrum is a recipe for success that will help their development to be sustainable and to produce high quality software faster.
+Unfortunately, I think many of them conflate Agile and Scrum, and misconstrue [the principles laid out in the Agile manifesto](https://agilemanifesto.org/principles.html) as benefits to be gained, rather than a set of principles that they need to _actively uphold_ and that can't be cherry picked.

+I have a feeling they think Scrum is a recipe for success that will help their development to be sustainable and to produce high quality software faster.

 It's a noble effort to seek out changes that could help development team(s) move faster and more effectively.
 But, unfortunately, a process change to Scrum is not going to do that on its own.

 Agile requires a _cultural_ change and takes [discipline](https://youtu.be/ecIWPzGEbFc?t=3817).
-The Agile manifesto starts of its list of principles by saying:

-> We _follow_ these principles

-not any of these:
- - We follow _some of_ these principles
- - We follow these principles _when we deem it to be convenient_
- - We think these practices are _great in theory_

-The idea that programmers should be writing the tests for the tickets in an Agile development environment isn't exactly a radical one.

-The "Waterfall" development model has testing done separately from programming, at a later time.
-But Agile was created to _combat waterfall_ and requires that testing and writing tests be done in tandem with programming.

-**Note:** To be clear, this is not an argument in support of TDD or TFD.
-While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the tests as they make their changes (not necessarily _before_, as per TDD/TFD), before they check them in for code review.
-{: .notice--info}
+Part of that discipline is making sure that quality is never sacrificed, particularly [internal software quality](https://twitter.com/GeePawHill/status/1292450480426188802) (ISQ).

 ## In Agile, _programmers_ write the tests